Major Areas of Study: ART

 Career Possibilities for Art Majors

 A degree in art from a liberal arts school such as Muskingum can lead to a variety of career possibilities.
-After graduation, some students have pursued graduate degrees in fields such as Art Therapy.
-Others have found success in careers such as:
+After graduation, some students have pursued graduate degrees while others have found success in careers such as:

 - graphic design